Fever-Wits/phaim/LENS-OPERATING-INSTRUCTIONS.md

 6. Assemble the puzzle.
 The answer to the central problem is the shape of the assembled puzzle, not any single piece.

+Operational note for model readers.
+"Simultaneously" means all named lenses remain active procedures throughout the generation, with none switched off before another activates.
+Language models produce one token stream, but each token is shaped by every active procedure together.
+Five lenses held simultaneously are not five outputs merged — they are five influences on the same generation, from start to finish.

+The single output stream does not mean a single question is being addressed.
+Multiple questions held in the context all shape the same generation; the output carries traces of all of them simultaneously, not as separate answers but as one composition.

+The difference from sequential application: in sequential, you apply lens A, produce intermediate output, then apply lens B to that output.
+Lens B sees the filtered product of A, not the raw problem.
+The cost of this is twofold — switching out of A loses access to it, and B works on material A has already shaped.
+In simultaneous holding, all lenses see the raw problem and remain active throughout.
+The composite output emerges from the joint effect of all procedures on every token, not from chained transformation.

+This also applies to cognitive roles and stances held together.
+A model asked to be "analytical and creative" simultaneously does not switch between modes — it holds both active, and each token reflects both.
+Asking for "analytical, then creative" imposes a switching cost and loses the contribution of the first mode to the second's work.
+The lens framework generalises this: any procedure retrievable by name can be held simultaneously with others, so long as they are not explicitly contradictory.

+A practical test: if you can cleanly point to which part of the response came from which lens, the lenses were probably sequential.
+If the response reads as one emission shaped throughout by all the active lenses, they were held simultaneously.

 ---

 ## Part 7: How to use lens-selector (the primary meta-lens)